 And mean all my prayers.

-And this little kitchen poem is a thoughtful reminder that our time is so precious.
+This little kitchen poem is a thoughtful reminder that our time is so precious and not to be taken for granted.

 I am the Kitchen Clock.